haolian9/digits.nvim/readme.md

 provide some git workflows run in nvim

 ## design choices
-* git cli is good
+* git cli is good, prefer it ASAP
-* focus on my personal git workflows
+* focus on my personal workflows
 * utilize nvim's infrastructures for more convenient UX
     * tabpage/floatwin, terminal, syntax/{git,gitcommit}